gujyjean/discretecdAlgorithm/cran-comments.md

 ## R CMD check results
 There were no ERRORs or WARNINGs.

-There was 1 note from win-builder:

-* checking CRAN incoming feasibility ...
-NOTE
-Maintainer: 'Jiaying Gu <gujy.lola@gmail.com>'

-Possibly mis-spelled words in DESCRIPTION: arxiv (10:59)

-arxiv is the name for preprints website.

 There was 1 note from travis-ci:
 * checking installed package size ...
 NOTE